 Well, in general, fewer miles are better than more (as long as it’s not a lemon).

-And like all used vehicles, generally the fewer miles the more it will cost.
+And like all used vehicles, generally the fewer miles the more it will cost to buy.
 But hopefully you will save money on repairs and maintenance.

 Or you can shop for vans with higher mileage to try to find good value in an older vehicle.